-1.5.3 Midterm Examination
+1.6.3 Midterm Examination

-A midterm examination will be held on Thursday, February 15th during lab time.
-The midterm will assess you on material covered between Weeks 1 and 5, inclusive.
+A midterm examination will be held during the June examination period, the room and time are still TBD.
 The location of the midterm, and additional instructions, will be announced on Quercus closer to the date.

-1.5.4 Final Examination
+1.6.4 Final Examination